learn-co-students/fewpjs-sending-data-with-fetch-houston-web-030920/README.md

 For this final test, after the two `then()` calls on your `fetch()` request, add a `catch()`.

-When writing the callback function for your `catch()`, expect to receive an object on error with a property, `message`, containing info about what went wrong.
+When writing the allback function for your `catch()`, expect to receive an object on error with a property, `message`, containing info about what went wrong.
 Append this message to the DOM when `catch()` is called.